fcalesella/neurohab/README.md

 - line 35: the shape of the images (see Section 5)
 - line 37: the affine matrix of the images (see Section 5)

 In this case, 106 subjects performed a face-matching task, with shape-matching as a control condition.
 After preprocessing, each subject resulted with voxelwise BOLD maps in 4 face-matching blocks and 5 shape-matching blocks (i.e., each subject had 9 BOLD maps devided in 2 conditions).
-Seed based connectivity was also performed with two seeds.
-Consequently, at lines 19-25 106 subjects were set, at line 28 the conditions were specified for each block (i.e., shape=2; face=1), at line 30 ROIs were defined (only when connectivity maps were used, otherwise only a 1 was inserted), and at line 33 the tens parameter was also defined (even though its specification is optional).
-Here tens is 3 because we had 9 blocks, 2 rois, and 106 subjects, so the maximum number is 106, which is composed by 3 digits.
+Consequently, at lines 19-25 106 subjects were set, at line 28 the conditions were specified for each block (i.e., shape=2; face=1), at line 30 ROIs were defined (only a 1 was inserted as we had no FC seeds), and at line 33 the tens parameter was also defined (even though its specification is optional).
+Here tens is 3 because we had 9 blocks, no ROI, and 106 subjects, so the maximum number is 106, which is composed by 3 digits.
 The shape and the affine matrix were also defined.

 ## 5. Notes: shape and affine matrix <a name="Notes"></a>
 In order to assess the shape of the array containing the images and the affine matrx, the NiBabel package can be used.
 Please refer to the [NiBabel page](https://nipy.org/nibabel/) and its [Getting Started page](https://nipy.org/nibabel/gettingstarted.html).
 Here an example is provided to assess these parameters with NiBabel.
 To import the package and load an image, just edit the input string at the second line with a valid full path to a NIfTI image.